UniversitaDellaCalabria/Portale-PoC/README.md

 (uniCMS) Portale PoC
 --------------------

-This project aims to exemplify the design of a common University WebSite Portal.
+This project aims to exemplify the design of a common University Web Portal.
 You'll find an simplified generalization of all the entities that usually make up a Content Management System (CMS).

 This platform was built on top of Django Framework, with few specialized libraries as well.
 The final goal is to achieve as much as possible, writing as little code as possible and working even less, when possibile.

 # Table of Contents
 1. [Setup](#setup)